 In the next stage of our process we will ask you to complete an online numerical reasoning test.

 It’s not always easy to convey your best qualities and experiences in an online form.
 Get through the online stages and you’ll have the chance to tell us more about yourself during a short telephone interview.
 As well as giving evidence of the skills and qualities we’re looking for, you’ll be able to show us you’ve given careful thought to your career choice.

 Impress us over the phone and you’ll be invited to a face to face interview.
 You’ll get to learn more about us, our culture, our people and our programmes.
-You'll also have the opportunity to demonstrate your capability and technical knowledge.
-We may also ask you to take another numerical reasoning test under more controlled conditions.
+You'll also have the opportunity to demonstrate your capability and technical knowledge to the hiring team.

-If everything goes well through these stages, we’ll make you an offer as soon as possible after the assessment centre.
+If everything goes well through these stages, we’ll make you an offer as soon as possible after your interview.
 If you accept, congratulations on the official start of a very exciting and rewarding career with EDF Energy.

 What was the interview process like?